taha-amin/taha-amin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 - I'm currently working on my portfolio website
+🌱 - I'm currently looking for a role where I can use my experiences in full-stack development and work with a passionate team to create innovative software solutions that make a meaningful impact

 📍 - Located in Beaverton, Oregon